FH-Potsdam/teaching-parametric-design/src/site/en/3d/07-more-drawing.md

 });
 ```

 As the `points` attribute we pass an array of points.
-If you later wanto to extrude the polygon, it is important, that the points are provided in **clockwise** order.
+If you later want to extrude the polygon, it is important, that the points are provided in **clockwise** order.

 You can also add holes to your polygon.
 Add the original shape to an array and then add the holes.
 Important: The holes are **counter-clockwise**: